fletchcoding/place-review-system/README.md

   -> Post operation validation
   -> Needs a seperate html page from detail (or extend differently), as it will handle errors differently
 - Review testing
+- Scorecard
+  -> constraints
+  -> delete related record
-- Review_Record constraints and update function
+  -> update function
-- Review_Record testing
+- Scorecard testing
 - Details view to display scorecard
 - View testing
 - Move away from w3.css and implement custom sass for UI